Jojodicus/calunite/README.md

 ### Google Calendar

-For Google, this is only possible on a desktop computer.
+For Google, this is only possible on the desktop website.
+If you are on mobile, you can change the view at the bottom of the page.
 Go to [Google Calendar - Add from URL](https://calendar.google.com/calendar/u/0/r/settings/addbyurl) and paste the URL.

 ### Apple Calendar